 - Invoices that are considered aged beyond 90 days, though some exceptions can be made.

 Yes, we do require that any equity owner with 20%+ stake in the business sign a personal guaranty.
 If there are no significant owner/operators, we require the CEO to sign a validity/good actor guaranty.
 Any additional personal guaranties provided can help us offer more advantageous terms.

-What happens if my company defaults on our line of credit?
+What happens if my company defaults on our line of credit or term loan?

-In the event of a default on the LOC, the first assets that provide liquidity to pay off the loan are cash held in the accounts of the company and payments on invoices made by the company’s clients.
+In the event of a default on the LOC or term loan, the first assets that provide liquidity to pay off the loan are cash held in the accounts of the company and payments on invoices made by the company’s clients.